-Measuring Product Type with Dynamics of Online Review Variances: A Theoretical Model and the Empirical Applications
+Measuring Product Type and Purchase Uncertainty with Online Product Ratings: A Theoretical Model and Empirical Application

 Suggested Citation: Suggested Citation